 - Involvement of at least one internal organ

-- Blood count abnormalities such as low platelets, raised eosinophils or abnormal lymphocyte count
+- Blood count abnormalities such as low platelets, raised eosinophils, or abnormal lymphocyte count.

 Attempts to confirm which drug has caused drug hypersensitivity syndrome may include patch tests.
-Patch testing has been reported to be most successful for antiepileptic drugs, with 50% positive reactions.
+Patch testing has been reported to be most successful for anticonvulsant drugs, with 50% positive reactions.
 It is not useful for allopurinol, with 0% positive reactions.
 Lymphocyte transformation testing is available in some centres, where specialist interpretation may reveal the causative drug in the majority of cases.

 After taking a careful history and performing skin and general examination, the following tests may be requested.

 Skin biopsy usually shows dense infiltration of inflammatory cells, including lymphocytes and eosinophils, extravasated erythrocytes, and oedema.